CGGOxford/Opossum/README.md

 samtools calmd -b input.bam ref.fasta > oppossum_input.bam
 ```

-where input.bam is your file missing MD tags, ref.fasta is the reference fasta file, and oppossum_input.bam is a BAM file Oppossum can use.
+where input.bam is your file missing MD tags, ref.fasta is the reference fasta file, and oppossum_input.bam is a BAM file Opossum can use.

 Opossum does not currently handle reads with hard clips and these will be discarded.